ComposableAnalytics/Docs/docs/DataFlows/DataFlow-Error-Handling.md

 ## DataFlow To Execute On Error

 DataFlow To Execute On Error allows for immediate action upon an error occurring.
 DataFlow To Execute On Error allows the user to specify another DataFlow if the one running fails.
 In order to provide information about what occurred, Composable passes error and Run information to the reacting DataFlow so that actions can be taken based on the type or error logged or what Module failed previously.
 Re-running tasks, updating external databases post error, correcting any potential partial DataFlow completion results, and more are all possible.

-With these features for error handling and manipulation, Composable users can be further empowered to automate DataFlow applications.